 Absolute Break Clause

 An absolute break clause is conditional, it is simply ramped up to be very difficult to exercise.
-This type of break is falling out of fashion, however, occasionally they are still found.
+This type of break is falling out of fashion, however, occasionally they is still found.

 The pre-condition of the lease successfully breaking is that all tenant’s lease clause requirements should be fully complied with, without exception.
 This sets a very high standard, a seemingly trivial omission can result in the lease not finishing and a tenant being tied into the lease until the next break or the lease term ends.